Writing and Rhetoric Teachers

 Instructormwatkins@olemiss.edu | Lamar Hall, 3rd Floor, Rm.
 B12

 Marc Watkins joined the Department of Writing and Rhetoric in 2011.
-His fiction and nonfiction are wildly published and appear or are forthcoming in the Pushcart Prize, Boulevard, Foxing Quarterly, Slice Magazine, Story Quarterly, Third Coast, Texas Review, and elsewhere.
+His fiction and nonfiction are widely published and appear or are forthcoming in the Pushcart Prize, Boulevard, Foxing Quarterly, Slice Magazine, Story Quarterly, Third Coast, Texas Review, and elsewhere.
 He is the current nonfiction editor for New Stories from the Midwest.
 In his spare time he enjoys writing bios in third person, and impersonating Ron Swanson at Libertarian wood carving conventions.